Raptors of Inala 2016

 When we stayed at Inala over Christmas 2014 I used the new bird hides at Inala for the first time and was blown away by the experience.
 At that time the "40 Spotted Tower" got me straight into the world of the 40-Spotted Pardalotes; tiny but spectacular birds that are endangered and endemic to Tasmania.
 The results of hours of watching and "shooting" can be seen here: Little gems of Inala.

-See, enjoy Grey Goshawk (White Morph), Brown Goshawk, Brown Falcon, White-bellied Sea Eagle and the Wedge-tailed Eagle in action – and they don’t even know you are there so minimal impact too.
+See, enjoy Grey Goshawk (White Morph), Brown Goshawk, Brown Falcon and two individuals of White-bellied Sea Eagle in action – and they don’t even know you are there so minimal impact too.
 So go and see yourself!

 If you want more info about Inala click on the Logo below.